Water adsorption in silica

 The number of oxygen atoms from water molecules (i.e. the number of molecules) will be printed in the file numbermolecule.dat.

-The shake algorithm is used to maintain the shape of the water molecules over time.
+The SHAKE algorithm is used to maintain the shape of the water molecules over time.
 Some of these features have been seen in previous tutorials.

 delete_atoms overlap 2 H2O SiO mol yes